Mecosta Morton Airport

-Mecosta Morton Airport (FAA LID: 27C) is a publicly owned, public use airport located 2 miles west of Mecosta in Mecosta County, Michigan.
+Mecosta Morton Airport (FAA LID: 27C) is a publicly owned, public use airport located 2 miles west of Mecosta in Mecosta County, Michigan, United States.
 The airport sits on 12 acres at an elevation of 1022 feet.

-In 2016, city leaders debated closing the airport.
-It had fallen into disuse, and losing the airport manager, the city began discussing the airport's viability.
-The airport received support from a restaurant located across the street, who agreed to maintain and mow the airport.
+In 2016, city leaders began discussing the airport's viability, and considered closing it.
+It had fallen into disuse, and had lost the airport manager.
+The owner and employees of a restaurant located across the street agreed to maintain and mow the airport.

 Facilities and aircraft

 The airport has two runways, both made of turf.
 Runway 9/27 measures 2027 x 100 ft (618 x 30 m), and runway 3/21 measures 2010 x 100 ft (613 x 30 m).

 Based on the 12-month period ending December 31, 2019, the airport averages 100 aircraft operations per year.
 It is all general aviation.
-For the same time period, there are no aircraft based at the airport.
+For the same time period, there were no aircraft based at the airport.

 The airport does not have any fixed-base operators, and no fuel is available.